HDR, Inc.: Awards

-In 2018, the American Council of Engineers awarded the Grand Conceptor Award to HDR and joint venture partner WSP USA for the design and construction of a new roadway within the steel-arch Bayonne Bridge—64 feet above an existing highway it was to replace.
+In 2018, the American Council of Engineering Companies awarded the Grand Conceptor Award to HDR and joint venture partner WSP USA for the design and construction of a new roadway within the steel-arch Bayonne Bridge—64 feet above an existing highway that it was to replace.
 The Grand Conceptor Award signifies the year's most outstanding engineering achievement.
-The recognition marked HDR's fourth Grand Conceptor in the company's 100-year history, and the second time that HDR received the award two years in a row.
+The recognition marked HDR's fourth Grand Conceptor in the company's 100-year history and the second time that HDR received the award two years in a row.
 In 2017, the State Route 520 floating bridge earned the American Council of Engineering Companies' Grand Conceptor Award.

 HDR also won back-to-back Grand Conceptor Awards in 2010 and 2011.
 The 2011 award winner was the Hoover Dam Bypass.
-HDR was the project manager for this project.
+HDR was the project manager.
 The Hoover Dam Bypass won several other industry awards.
 The 2010 winner was the Gills Onions Advanced Energy Recovery System in Oxnard, California, which uses onion waste to produce renewable energy.